SparshChaurasia/DiscordBot/README.md

 This runtime is required to run the bot

 #### Set up environment variables for the project
-To run this project, you will need to add the following environment variables to your .env file `TOKEN`
+To run this project, you will need to add the following environment variables to your .env file<br />
+`TOKEN`<br />
 This is the token authorized by discord to your bot account

 #### Setup a virtual environment